nadavyer/AWS/README.md

 README - Distributed Assignment 1

-Nadav Yerushalmi - 204211056
-Elad Shabat - 305630014

 Steps to run the program:

-1. Unzip the zip file

-2. Change directory into the unzipped folder

 *  From now we will refer to / as the project's directory